ghowland/ddd/README.md

 Example: `{"type": "boolean", "default": false}`

+### Reference Values

+To use a value from another location (enforced duplication) can be done in any Value Requirement (type), with the field `"index_value"`.

+Example: `{"type": "string", "index_value": "0.*"}

+See the "JSON Advanced" example to see the above in use.

 # Examples

 ## JSON Format: Pairs of strings in lists, that can be repeated at the 2nd and 3rd list depths